The End (The Doors song): Lyrics and recording

 According to Mojo magazine, during the recording sessions, Morrison was obsessed and skeptical of the words, "Fuck the mother, kill the father", as Krieger recalled, "He was on this Oedipus complex trip."
 Then he accidentally threw a TV, which was brought in by sound engineer Bruce Botnick, at the control room window.
 After the incident, he was sent home by producer Paul A. Rothchild.
 However, Morrison, who had taken LSD, returned in the middle of the night, broke into the studio and hosed it with a fire extinguisher.
 The extinguishing agent marked only the instruments that were mounted in the recording place.
 Rothchild came back and advised the studio owner to charge the damage to Elektra.

 The genesis and the use of the word "fuck" is described by Michael Hicks as follows:

 During this period, Morrison brought vocal ideas into the instrumental solo section.
 Between the organ and guitar solos he approached the microphone and intoned two brief lines from the middle of the song "When the Music's Over": "Persian night, babe / See the light, babe."
 More strikingly, when the retransition motive began, he held the microphone against his mouth and screamed the word "fuck" repeatedly, in rhythm, for three measures or more (the barking sound that one hears during this passage on most live recordings).
 This was probably not a spontaneous vulgarism, but rather, a kind of quotation from another Doors song, "The End."
 Paul Rothchild explains that in the Oedipal section of the studio recording of "The End," Morrison shouted the word "fuck" over and over "as a rhythm instrument, which is what we intended it to be."
 That "rhythm instrument" was buried in the studio mix of "The End."
 Now, forcefully superimposed on "Light My Fire", it shocked many a fan who had come to hear the group's most famous song.

 The Pop Chronicles documentary reports that critics found the song "Sophoclean and Joycean."

 "The End" was recorded live in the studio with no overdubbing.
-Two takes were recorded, with reportedly the second being used for the album.
+The Doors attempted to record the song on September 15, 1966, during an evening recording session at Sunset Sound Recorders.
+The next day, two additional takes were recorded, with the second reportedly being used for the album.
 It was one of the last songs performed by the original group at their last concert on December 12, 1970, at The Warehouse in New Orleans.